Kiyosh31/metrocinemas-webapp/README.md

 ```
 git clone https://github.com/Kiyosh31/metrocinemas-webapp.git
 ```
+Move to your poject folder
 Install dependencies
 ```
 composer install
 ```

+Copy .env.example and rename it as .env
 Generate a new APP_KEY
 ```
 php artisan key:generate
 ```

 # Usage